 - California Real Estate PAC (CREPAC): The political arm of the California Association of Realtors, this group funnels tens of millions into electing politicians who will block tenant rights.
 They are a primary reason why state laws like Costa-Hawkins (which bans rent control on single-family homes and newer apartments) remain on the books.
 They even had to admit their ‘role in racist housing’ practices, yet their PAC continues to fund candidates like Traci Park who block affordable housing and reinforce systemic racism today.

-The Threat to Renters: When these groups spend millions to elect a candidate like Traci Park, they expect a return on their investment.
+When these groups spend millions to elect a candidate like Traci Park, they expect a return on their investment.
 That return is higher rents, fewer protections, and more evictions.
 They aren’t donating to improve the Westside; they’re investing in your displacement.

-MAGA Donors
+Traci Park’s MAGA Donors

 - The Nagel family (Decron Properties) — gave $113,000+ to Donald Trump and Republicans, including $50,000 to Trump Victory (2019) and $35,500 to Trump Victory (2020).
-The Jack and Gitta Nagel Foundation also funds the conservative Heritage Foundation and staunchly Zionist causes including Bar-Ilan University.
+The Jack and Gitta Nagel Foundation also funds the conservative Heritage Foundation and staunchly Zionist causes, including Bar-Ilan University.

 - The Dror family — Brentwood landlord Brian Dror is a consistent donor to Donald Trump, Ted Cruz, and Ron DeSantis through vehicles like the Trump-aligned EMMER PAC.
 He also funds conservative firefighter PACs and is connected to the Simon Wiesenthal Center.